MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/synapse.md

 ---
-title: Power your data strategy with Azure Synapse Analytics service
+title: Power your data strategy with Azure Synapse Analytics
 description: Learn how Azure Synapse Analytics can power your data strategy.
 Choosing the right set of tools and technologies is essential for a successful business outcome.
 author: pratimdas
 ms.author: mboswell